M3TO/snotobot/README.md

 snotobot
 ========

-A bot for twitch.tv to do lots of useful things!
+A bot for twitch.tv that does lots of useful things!